How do responsible and ethical investments perform?

 In fact, there is a growing body of evidence that shows super funds and investment funds that take an ethical and responsible approach often perform better than their peers.

-Responsibly invested International share funds outperformed their mainstream peers over 3, 5 and 10 year timeframes, and like Australian share funds, responsible investment multi-sector growth funds (which invest in a combination of asset classes including shares and property) outperformed across 1, 3, 5 and 10 year time frames.
+2021 analysis by the Responsible Investment Association Australasia (RIAA) shows responsibly invested international share funds outperformed their mainstream peers over 1, 3, and 5 year timeframes, and responsible investment multi-sector growth funds (which invest in a combination of asset classes including shares and property) outperformed across all year time frames.
 (Importantly, there's been much analysis of financial performance since the onset of the COVID-19 pandemic that reaffirms this trend of outperformance).

 Many of these responsible investment products have been certified by RIAA and will be included when you conduct a search on Responsible Returns.

-2019 financial performance (1).png 124.46 KB RIAA’s research also shows that Australian super funds that comprehensively engage in responsible investment are, on average, outperforming their peers over 1, 3 and 5-year time frames.
+RIAA’s research also shows that Australian super funds that comprehensively engage in responsible investment are, on average, outperforming their peers over 1, 3 and 5-year time frames.

 You don’t have to be a finance whizz to see that that ethical and responsible investing can lead to better investment outcomes, as well as benefiting people and the planet.
 Study after study shows that companies which look after their employees, minimise their impact on the environment, have good governance and protect human rights across supply chains are more likely to deliver superior financial returns to investors.